How to use Google Docs? [Complete Guide 2023]

 Advantages of Google Docs

 Knowing how to use Google Docs, it’s also good to get a sense of the benefits it provides to its users.
 After all, there are other online text editors you can find, like Office online itself.
-So that there is no doubt which one to use, we have detailed the benefits of Docs below:
+So that there is no doubt about which one to use, we have detailed the benefits of Docs below:

 1. Offline mode